microsoft/WinUI-Gallery/UITests/README.md

     PS> .\build\GenerateTestPfx.ps1
 ```

-1. Build and publish the Xaml Controls Gallery from the command line, e.g.:
+1. Build and publish the WinUI 3 Gallery from the command line, e.g.:

 ```shell
     dotnet.exe publish WinUIGallery\WinUIGallery.sln /p:AppxPackageDir=AppxPackages\ /p:platform=x64 /p:PublishProfile=./WinUIGallery/Properties/PublishProfiles/win10-x64.pubxml
 ```

-1. Locate the WinUI 3's Gallery package output folder from above and deploy for testing:
+1. Locate the WinUI 3 Gallery package output folder from above and deploy for testing:

 ```shell
     PS> .\WinUIGallery\AppxPackages\WinUIGallery.Desktop_Test\Install.ps1
 ```

-## Install and execute WinAppDriver
+## Run WinAppDriver

+The test runner (vstest.console.exe and VS Test Explorer) should automatically launch WinAppDriver.
+Alternatively, it can be launched manually to observe diagnostic output as follows.

 1. Download and install the latest version of WinAppDriver from [here](https://github.com/microsoft/WinAppDriver/releases)

-1. Run WinAppDriver (required for running tests on cmdline or in VS):
+1. Run WinAppDriver:

 ```shell
     C:\Program Files (x86)\Windows Application Driver>WinAppDriver.exe
 ```

 ## Build and run/debug Tests

+The easiest way to run/debug the UI tests is with Visual Studio, as follows:

+   * Open `UITests\UITests.sln` in Visual Studio
+   * Select **Test** > **Windows** > **Test Explorer**
+   * Select **Run All** on the test pane or through menu **Test** > **Run** > **All Tests**

+   Once the project is successfully built, you can use the **Test Explorer** to choose  test scenarios to run/debug

+Alternatively, the following commands can be used for automation:

 1. Build UITests: